And if you liked this post, be sure to check out these popular posts:

 As a result, he published The Life of Washington — but didn't include the cherry tree myth until a few editions later.

-In truth, Washington did suffer from dental problems.
+In reality, Washington did suffer from dental problems.
 By the time he was in his 50s, he had just one of his own teeth left.
 But Washington's teeth were not wooden.
-In fact, they were a combination of animal bones and — human teeth.
+In fact, they were a combination of animal bones — and human teeth.

-FlickrGeorge Washington did not use wood in his dentures, but teeth from other people.
+FlickrGeorge Washington did not use wood in his dentures, but instead teeth from other people, including his slaves.

 Sometimes, Washington was able to salvage one of his own teeth to use in his dentures.
 But often he'd turn to his slaves.
 Washington did pay his slaves for his teeth — but not very much, and less than dentists offered in newspaper advertisements at the time.

-The True And Interesting Facts About George Washington
+The True Facts About George Washington Behind The Myths

-Although myths about America's first president have endured, true George Washington facts are fascinating on their own.
+Although myths about America's first president have endured, the true facts about George Washington are fascinating in their own right.

 He also remains the most formidable foe that the British have ever faced.
-In 2012, Washington won over the likes of Napoleon in a poll that asked Brits to rank their "greatest enemy commander."
+In 2012, Washington beat out the likes of Napoleon in a poll that asked Brits to rank their "greatest enemy commander."

-As for fun facts about George Washington?
-Washington may be seen as the dour-faced Founding Father from his portraits, but he definitely had a sense of humor.
+As for the best fun facts about George Washington?
+He may be remembered as the dour-faced Founding Father from his portraits, but he definitely had a sense of humor.
 He loved giving his dogs playful names — like Madam Moose.
-In a true stroke of snark, Washington even named one of his dogs Cornwallis, after a British general he'd defeated.
+In a true stroke of snark, Washington even named one of his dogs Cornwallis, after a British general he defeated in battle.

 Washington was also an excellent dancer.
 He once danced with a general's wife for three hours without sitting down.